 - Find the right diet for you.
 Whether it’s the Shake That Weight diet or a diet focused on eating lots of meat and fewer carbs, make sure you look for the right diet that makes sense, is shown to work and has decent portions to keep you full.

 - Read the fine print.
 Some diets require the use of supplements or excessive amounts of exercise to work.
 Avoid these.
 If there’s a fine print, then it’s usually bad news.
+An example of this is that, if you decide on taking SARM supplements, you need to know that SARMs can cause hair loss, and you must decide if this is worth it to obtain your goals.

 - Always consider your calories.
 Remember that, at the end of the day, weight loss is a basic scientific formula; consume fewer calories than you burn.